Guinea, Liberia and Sierra Leone Expedition

 The road will bring us to the heart of the Fouta Djalon massif.
 On arrival at our hotel, we will have lunch before we visit Dalaba.
 Of particular interest is the “casa a palabra” (the house of words) with fine bas-relief in a Peul style.
 Here the chiefs used to get together to meet the colonial administration.
 We will visit the villa built by the colonial governor and later used by the first president of an independent Guinea.
 The leader of the independence was Sekou Touré, one of the most radical activists against colonialism.
 Touré ended the relationship with the French and moved the country closer to the Soviet Union and socialist countries, becoming personal friends with Ceausescu.
 During Sekou Touré’s time, the country also became more and more isolated, and the government turned into a dictatorship.
 Some villas used by the ministers and by the guests of Sekou Touré are reminiscences of that time.
 In one of these villas Miriam Makeba met and married Stokley Carmichael, an exiled from America and a former militant in the armed wing of the Black Panthers.

-Overnight at Hotel Safitel, comfortable air-conditioned self-contained rooms or similar (BLD)
+Overnight at Tinka Hotel or similar (BLD)

 (280 km, driving time 8 hr)